piyush2108/totalitycorp-frontend-challenge/README.md

 - **Tailwind CSS**: A utility-first CSS framework for quickly styling web applications.

-- **FakeStoreAPI**: A mock ecommerce API used to populate the website with product data.
+- **FakeStoreAPI**: A mock ecommerce API used to populate the website with product data and handle user authentication.

   - [FakeStoreAPI Documentation](https://fakestoreapi.com/docs)

   - [FakeStoreAPI GitHub Repository](https://github.com/jaewonhimnae/fake-store-api)

 - Other project-specific dependencies can be found in the `package.json` file.

-These libraries and tools were chosen to provide a robust foundation for building a modern and responsive ecommerce website with a focus on user experience and maintainability.
+These libraries and tools were chosen to provide a robust foundation for building a modern and responsive ecommerce website with a focus on user experience, maintainability, and secure user authentication.